 It’s easy to spend hundreds of dollars for a playhouse but if you want something really cool that your kids can brag about, then this is the playhouse for you!

-Cardboard forts and cardboard playhouses – they’re not a new idea.
+Cardboard forts and cardboard playhouses – they’re not new ideas.
 This DIY playhouse, however, is one of the more awesome yet easy projects you can find!
 It’s totally unique since you don’t usually find a geodesic playhouse sold in toy stores.
 Plus it is steampunk-themed, which most kids just love. :)

 Kids Dome playhouse easily folds up and breaks down for storage.
 Follow instructions to create your 51’L x 51”W x 32.6”H